 What Is Ransomware?

-Ransomware is a type of malicious software (known as malware) that locks you out of your computer or files, and the hackers demand a ransom payment to restore access.
-Once it infects your system, ransomware will encrypt your files so you can no longer access them.
-The hackers will display a message demanding payment to decrypt your files, usually in cryptocurrency like Bitcoin.
+Ransomware is a type of malicious software (known as malware) that infects and encrypts your files so you can no longer access them.
+Once you’re locked out of your computer or files, the hackers demand a ransom payment to restore access—typically, you’ll get a message demanding payment to decrypt your files, usually in cryptocurrency like Bitcoin.
 If you don’t pay, you risk losing access to your files permanently.

 Ransomware is commonly spread through compromised websites, software vulnerabilities, and phishing emails containing malicious links or attachments.
 The attackers often disguise the emails as legitimate messages from well-known companies to trick victims into clicking on them.
 Once the malware infects your system, it can spread rapidly to shared network drives and backups.